Jackichand Singh stars as FC Goa down Odisha | Goal.com

 Vinit Rai (21' own goal), Jackichand Singh (24', 27') and Manuel Onwu (59', 65') were amongst the goals in an entertaining contest.
 Ferran Corominas (90') sealed the points for the visitors late in the game.

-Onwu wasn't able to make much of an impact until he place the ball at the ball of the net in the 33rd minute but was adjudged off-side.
-However, it was after Goa had already pulled ahead with three goals.

-Gaurav Bora's foul on Brandon Fernandes proved expensive as Bedia's free-kick took a deflection off Rai, leaving Dorronsoro at the wrong end which was the start to the goals to follow.
+Gaurav Bora's foul on Brandon Fernandes proved expensive as Bedia's free-kick took a deflection off Rai and went in.
+It was the first of three first-half goals.

-Three minutes after the 21st minute opener, Jackichand directed a Mandar Rao Dessai cross from the left into the back of the net - a goal that stood after the on field referee had a consultation with his assistant on whether or not Corominas was off-side.
+Three minutes after the 21st-minute opener, Jackichand directed a Mandar Rao Dessai cross from the left into the back of the net.

 Jackichand scored another goal off a squared pass by Boumous to give his side a three-goal lead at half-time.

-Come the second half and, all of a sudden, it was game on with Odisha pulling back two quick goals through Onwu.
-The former Osasuna man got right in between Mourtada and Carlos Pena to head in and inch-perfect cross by Narayan Das in the 59th minute before noding in a corner taken by Martin Perez in the 65th minute.
+Onwu brought Odisha back into the game with two goals close to the hour-mark.
+The former Osasuna man got right in between Mourtada and Carlos Pena to head an inch-perfect cross by Narayan Das in the 59th minute before nodding in a corner taken by Martin Perez in the 65th minute.